 It has the hot and humid jungle up north in Petén, the sultry coast of the Pacific to the south, and the cooler and high-altitude Highlands.

-There’s a reason they call Guatemala the “Land of Eternal Spring” because most of the country’s climate is springlike and pleasant.
+They don’t call Guatemala the “Land of Eternal Spring” for nothing.
+Most of the country’s climate is springlike and pleasant.

-We made the move to Antigua at the end of April and were hoping for more sunshine.
-But instead, the rainy season came early and put a chilly damper on our plans to hike Acatenango.
+We moved to Antigua at the end of April and were hoping for more sunshine, but the rainy season came early and put a chilly damper on our plans to hike Acatenango.

-🌸 Before you ever hit the ground in Guatemala, plan what activities and destinations you’d like to visit depending on how long you plan to be in-country!
+🌸 Before you arrive in Guatemala, plan what activities and destinations you’d like to visit, depending on how long you plan to be in the country!

 Unmissable Things to as a Digital Nomad in Guatemala